 The Quick Guide To Outline Text In Photoshop

-If you just need a quick refresher guide about how to outline text in Photoshop, here’s the quick version:
+If you just need a quick refresher guide about how to create a text outline in Photoshop, here’s the quick version:

 - Step 1: Right-click your text layer in the Layers panel and choose Blending Options.